brandonliu/ros/ProbabilitySimulation/probsim_tv.md

 prob_girl <- 0.488
 ```

-### Number of girls in 400 single births
+One observation of 400 single births.

-One observation.

 ``` r
 set.seed(151)